Hello, lovely ladies. I have a luxurious treat for you today.

 And yes, the site is strictly against escorts, so don’t feel pressured to do anything other than show up, enjoy a good dinner, and get paid.

-The items sold are shipped straight from the manufacturer to the customer, so you don’t have to stock anything yourself.
+Items that are sold and shipped straight from the manufacturer to the customer.
+You don’t have to stock anything yourself.

 36. eBook writer: Did you know?

-All you have to do is figure out is what you’re selling, if there’s a market for it, and how you’ll package it for sale.
+37. eCommerce: Selling on Amazon and eBay gives you access to millions of buyers daily.
+All you have to do is figure out is what you’re selling.
+If there’s a market for it, and how you’ll package it for sale.

 Start with a few pieces, refine your style, and surf the wave, baby.